 Communication Service Tax (CST)

-Communication Service Tax (CST) is a tax imposed on services provided by telecommunications companies and other entities offering communication services.
+The Communication Service Tax (CST) is a form of indirect tax levied on telecommunications, broadcasting, and electronic communication services..
 This article explores what CST is, its benefits, and the specifics of local communication service tax, along with insights into modern communication platforms like CPaaS and SaaS.

 Benefits of CST